paralevel/apple-app-urls/README.md

 ~~~yaml
 shortcuts://x-callback-url/run-shortcut?name=My%20Shortcut&x-cancel=my%20url%20encoded%20url
 ~~~
-_Shortcuts – run shortcut and on error, open URL <sub>(note: it aborts on error instead if you open it from inside the Shortcuts app)</sub>_
+_Shortcuts – run shortcut and on error, open URL <sub>(note: it aborts on error instead if you open it from inside the Shortcuts app; if an app/settings URL is used, it needs to be appended with a “/” to prevent the auto-appended error parameter from breaking it – see `https://support.apple.com/guide/shortcuts/use-x-callback-url-apdcd7f20a6f/ios`)</sub>_
 ~~~yaml
 shortcuts://x-callback-url/run-shortcut?name=My%20Shortcut&x-error=my%20url%20encoded%20url
 ~~~